p-hzamora/FluentValidation/docs/upgrading-to-8.md

 ### Introduction

 FluentValidation 8.0 is a major release that included several breaking changes.
-Please review this document before upgrading from FluentValidation 7.x to 8.
+Please review this document before upgrading from fluent_validation 7.x to 8.

 ### Asynchronous Validation updates